phutterman/resume/nfutterman-resume.md

 EXPERIENCE
 ----------

-### Opower - Systems Engineer // Apr.
+### Opower - Systems Engineer, acting Datacenter Manager // Apr.
 2013 - Present

 * Significant configuration management work managing several hundred VM and bare metal servers (primarily with Puppet but light Chef).
 * Planned and executed client site migrations from legacy to new software load balancers based on Nginx and Haproxy; extensive configuration work on them.
-* Migration and configuration of external DNS to DynEct slaved off of internal Bind server; moved management of zone files to standard Github workflow.
 * Participation in 24/7 on-call rotation; frequently first line of defense for technologies not specifically under the Systems umbrella.
-* Debugging/troubleshooting MySQL, RabbitMQ, Jetty web applications, etc.
-* Provisioning Scientific Linux and Ubuntu VMs on Red Hat Enterprise and Proxmox infrastructure as well as bare metal servers and hypervisors.
-* Primarily responsible for physical installation and initial setup of Opower's second colocation facility for disaster recovery.
+* Responsible for physical installation and initial setup of Opower's second datacenter facility for disaster recovery.
-* Experience with basic configuration of Arista switches and Palo Alto firewalls.
 * Created tools to automate backup of all Arista, Cisco, and Palo Alto network device configuration
 * Acting as interim datacenter manager overseeing installation of 5 new racks,